richardkiss/pycoin/README.md

 Transaction Validation and Signing
 ----------------------------------

 The Tx transaction class makes it easy to generate new coinbase transactions, or generate and sign new transactions that reassign the incoming coins to a new public keys.
-Look at the test code for an example.
+Look at the test code in build_tx_test.py or the spend.py script for examples.

-You will need to provide the "sign" method with a Tx DB that includes the source transactions, and a list of private keys for the source transactions.
+You will need to provide the "sign" method with a Tx DB that includes the scripts for the source transactions, and a list of private keys for the source transactions.

 Donate
 ------

 Want to donate?
 Feel free.
-Send to 1FKYxGDywd7giFbnmKdvYmVgBHB9B2HXMw.
+Send to 1KissFDVu2wAYWPRm4UGh5ZCDU9sE9an8T.

 [BIP0032]: https://en.bitcoin.it/wiki/BIP_0032